jackkaroo/JS-practice/README.md

 # JS-practice
-To Do list, fruit warehouse
+To Do list, fruit warehouse on vanilla js